 (with grateful thanks to Sir Richard Hamilton)

-The French Revolution in 1789 brought an abrupt end to real tennis throughout France to such an extent that there are now only three active courts remaining – in Paris built in 1919; Fontainebleau (1702); and Bordeaux (built 1978).
+The French Revolution in 1789 brought an abrupt end to real tennis throughout France to such an extent that there are now only two active courts remaining – in Paris built in 1919; and Fontainebleau (1702).

 United States of America